a5221985/tutorials/C++/complete_modern_C_plus_plus_11_14_17.md

 			cout << "What is your name? ";
 			cin >> buff;
 			cout << "Your name is " << buff << endl;

+		1. Stops reading when whitespace character is encountered
+			1. To read entire line:

+					cin.getline(buff, 64, '\n'); // **(M)**

+				1. first param: buffer
+				2. second param: number of characters
+				3. third param: delimiter (cin stops reading when it encounters this character)

 ### Functions Basics - Part I ###
+1.

 ### Functions Basics - Part II ###
 ### Overview of Debugging in Visual Studio ###
 ### Uniform Initialization (C++11) ###